prashasthk/cse110-lab1/experience.md

 ## Software Engineering Experience

-Some recent experiences with software engineering I have been lucky to have:
+Some recent experiences with software engineering I have been fortunate to have:

 1. San Diego Supercomputer Center (UCSD)
 2. IBM Accelerate